kazabooboo/gizra.com/_posts/2012-01-01-message-notify-multilingual-email-notifications.md

 <ol>
 <li> You can replace tokens either by hard-coding it, or by having a callback function.
 So if you want to have a message like “Good day @name” -- you can either replace the @name with the user’s name, and save it to the database, or you can have a callback function that will make sure we get the most up to date user name, in case it was changed.</li>
 <li>Message module is using the "translatable" feature of Field API, which means we can translate the messages.
 Yap, you’ve heard me right, you can easily send messages in different languages!</li>
-<li>Unlike other modules that only notify you via watchdog if there was an error, and the email is lost - since we are using an Entity, we can easily save those messages, and view the message <em>as it was sent to the user</em>, and if needed re-send them!</li>
+<li>Unlike other modules that only notify you via watchdog if there was an error, and the email is lost - since we are using an Entity, we can easily save those messages, and view the message _as it was sent to the user, and if needed re-send them!</li>
 </ol>

 Lets see it in action:
 <ul>
 <li>Get the -dev version of Message and Message-notify, and enable Message-notify example module</li>
-<li>See the message type that was added in <code>admin/structure/messages</code></li>
+<li>See the message type that was added in ```admin/structure/messages```</li>
 <li>Create a few nodes, and as a different user, add comments</li>
 <li>If your SMTP works, you will get an email, otherwise, you can view the sent messages using Views -- click on the “Message notify example” link on the navigation block</li>
 <li>And now for the fancy stuff, enable Locale module, and add “French” language.